 Many lenders are willing to set up a reasonable payment plan to allow you to pay off the deficiency balance over time.
 The lender might require you to set up automatic payments from your bank to ensure you make your scheduled payments.
 Some lenders will ask you to sign a legal agreement in which you agree to pay the full amount of the deficiency according to the agreed-upon payment plan.

 Many lenders are willing to settle the deficiency debt for a percentage of what you owe.
 Some lenders will ask for proof of financial hardship before agreeing to settle.
-You may be able to show financial hardship if you are unemployed, laid off, or disabled, or by providing a tax return or paystubs and a list of living expenses to show the lender why you cannot pay the debt in full.
-The settlement will likely need to be made in a lump sum and many lenders will expect payment within ten days to two weeks.
+You might be able to show financial hardship if you're unemployed, laid off, or disabled, or by providing a tax return or pay stubs and a list of living expenses to show the lender why you can't pay the debt in full.
+The settlement will likely need to be made in a lump sum, and many lenders will expect payment within ten days to two weeks.

-If none of the above options is a valid option for you, doing nothing may be your best choice.
-While your lender may be entitled to collect the deficiency from you, it may not attempt to do so for some time, if ever.
-You may want to wait until it is actively pursuing the debt before you decide on a repayment option.
+If none of the above options is a valid option for you, doing nothing might be your best choice.
+While your lender could be entitled to collect the deficiency from you, it might not attempt to do so for some time, if ever.
+You might want to wait until the lender starts actively pursuing the debt before you decide on a repayment option.

 If your lender is actively trying to collect the debt, but you're judgment-proof, meaning you have little or no income or assets that your lender can take, you might not need to take any action at all.

 Finally, if the deficiency isn't the only debt troubling you, filing for bankruptcy might be a good option.
 Most of the time, you can discharge a deficiency after a vehicle repossession along with your other unsecured debts.